 What is included in your well woman exam?

-• Physical Exam – blood pressure, pulse and weight check
+• Physical Exam – Blood pressure, pulse and weight check

-• Breast Exam – your Physician will check for breast lumps, skin changes on the breasts, or any irregularities you have noticed in your own breasts.
+• Breast Exam – Your Physician will check for breast lumps, skin changes on the breasts, or any irregularities you have noticed in your own breasts.

-• Pelvic Exam – your Physician will examine your reproductive organs to determine the size and position of your ovaries, uterus and cervix.
-This can help detect any issues with the vaginal tract, uterus and ovaries.
+• Pelvic Exam – Your Physician will examine your reproductive organs to determine the size and position of your ovaries, uterus, and cervix.
+This can help detect any issues with the vaginal tract, uterus, and ovaries.

 • Pap Smear – The pap smear is used to screen for cervical cancer – this is done during the pelvic exam portion of the exam.
 We recommend patients have their first pap smear at age 21.
-Depending on your age, a pap smear is done every 2-3 years just as long as your previous pap smear was normal.
+Depending on your age, a pap smear is done every 2-3 years just as long as your previous pap smear is normal.

 The female menstrual cycle is complex and problematic at times.
-Heavy, painful and irregular cycles can arise at any point in our lifetime.
+Heavy, painful, and irregular cycles can arise at any point in our lifetime.